Adam Ružička: Playing career

 Growing up in Slovakia, Ružička trained at various hockey schools including Svišťov run by Adriana Hostůovecká.
-He began playing organized hockey on various youth teams of Slovan Bratislava before joining the Pardubice U20 team.
-While with the U20 team, Ružička accumulated 30 points through 30 games, before representing Slovakia at the IIHF World U18 Championship.
+He began playing organized hockey on various youth teams of Slovan Bratislava before joining Dynamo Pardubice's under-20 team.
+While with the under-20 team, Ružička accumulated 30 points through 30 games, before representing Slovakia at the 2016 World U18 Championships.
 In order to continue playing hockey, Ružička and his mother lived in Pardubice for two years and he trained with an English tutor to improve his language skills.
 His offensive abilities earned him attention from the Kontinental Hockey League (KHL) and he was eventually drafted 14th overall by the Slovan Bratislava in the KHL Junior Draft.
 The Sarnia Sting of the Ontario Hockey League (OHL) also selected Ružička in the second round of the 2016 CHL Import Draft.
 He eventually chose to move to North America due to the disadvantage he experienced as a foreign player in the Czech Republic.